Jan Markowsky & barbara caveng in front of Berlin’s smallest laundromat in Jansastraße, Berlin Neukölln©Paolo Gallo

 We intervene with large-scale performances and installations in public spaces.
 We build up exhibitions.

-Our work is rooted in our smallest launderette of Berlin, the ‚Waschsalon‘.
-In this space, we are free to create, produce and experiment and want to grow our network on a local, regional, national, and international level.
+Our work is rooted in the smallest launderette of Berlin, the ‚Waschsalon‘.
+In this space, we are free to create, produce and experiment and we are working to grow our network on a local, regional, national, and international level.

 STREETWARE functions both as a manufacturer and a source for ideas, a venue and place of exploration, a workshop and facilitator of communication.
 This activity brings people to an avant-garde laundrette which is inclusive while also being extravagant!